Primary research interests:

 expressivity, and training dynamics of the functions they

 represent.
-Three complementary themes organize this
+Three complementary themes motivate this

 research: